jrl-umi3218/mc_naoqi_dcm/README.md

 ==

 Fast communication module with NAO/PEPPER sensors and actuators and `mc_rtc` control framework.
 This is a local robot module, that needs to be cross-compiled for the desired platform (NAO or Pepper), and uploaded on the robot.
+Fast access to low level DCM of NAOqi.
+This module allows to set/get actuator values under 12ms.

 ## How to build